GeoPandas vs Standard Pandas for Spatial Data: Safe Coordinate Conversion & CRS Handling

 Edge Cases and Debugging

 Missing or NaN Coordinates: points_from_xy() propagates NaN values as POINT (nan nan).
-Filter with df.dropna(subset=['lon', 'lat']) before conversion to avoid invalid geometries.
+Filter with df.dropna(subset=["lon", "lat"]) before conversion to avoid invalid geometries.

 CRS Mismatch in Joins: Spatial operations (sjoin, clip) require identical CRS across all inputs.
-Always verify with gdf.crs == other_gdf.crs before executing to prevent silent misalignment.
+Always verify with gdf.crs.equals(other_gdf.crs) before executing to prevent silent misalignment.
+Note: gdf.crs == other_gdf.crs uses Python equality and may return False for semantically equivalent CRS objects from different sources; prefer .equals().